junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "I'm not sure that's true," Cas answers with a serious face.
 "There are poor people in this city."

 Dean barks a laugh.
 "It's good to have you back, Cas.
 Speaking of, how do you feel?
-You know, after Purgatory puke me out, I'm still getting use to my sea legs.
+You know, after Purgatory puke me out, I'm still trying to find my sea legs.
 It's only been, what, a week?"

 Cas keeps his eyes on the book, his shoulders stiffen a little, voice quieter.
 "I feel fine.
 And if you don't mind, I'd rather *not* think about the angels that have to siege the Purgatory to save me -- against my will -- and I have to, *again*, fight them off to run away.
-I already tried my best to not harm any more of them, but I think some of them are still hurt because of me, some are even my friends.
-If it's not for me, Inias and Hannah wouldn't ever be in the Purgatory, I didn't even have time to check if they survived the incursion.
+I already tried my best not to harm any more of them, but I think some of them were still hurt because of me; some were even my friends.
+If it's not for me, Inias and Hannah wouldn't ever be in the Purgatory.
+I didn't even have time to check if they survived the incursion.
 And there are more that didn't --"

 "That's not your fault, you know that, right, Cas?"
-Dean lowers his voice too, glancing around, more self-aware now that they are in the middle of a sea of ordinary human.
+Dean lowers his voice too, glancing around, more self-aware now that they are in the middle of a sea of ordinary humans.
 "It's a good thing you get to run away before that Naomi bitch can do anything to you, whatever she has in mind.
 Let's keep it that way."

 Cas gives a small nod in agreement, his shoulders slack.

 "Now let me just finish my food and we'll get back to work."
-Dean swallows down the food, and takes another exaggeratedly huge bite on the burger, sighing with satisfaction.
+Dean swallows down the food, and takes another exaggeratedly huge bite of the burger, sighing with satisfaction.

 Cas glances at him with a small smile.

 "Miss the food and everything."
-Dean talks with food in his mouth, gesturing their surroundings, "Not like Purgatory has any Michelin stars or anything."
+Dean talks with food in his mouth, gesturing to their surroundings, "Not like Purgatory has any Michelin stars or anything."

 Sunlight shines on the shade above their table, bright color glittering through the leaves.
-The diner's outdoor seating is already over busy and crowded even though it's way earlier than usual lunch hour.
+The diner's outdoor seating is already overbusy and crowded, even though it's way earlier than usual lunch hour.
 The street is jammed with vehicles of all kinds, cars and buses and pedestrians moving in all directions.
 It seems this city is just soaked with life at every possible space, at any time.

 "Maybe we can come here more often if you like it so much," Cas offers.
 "Not only when there are cases."

-"Nah, big towns aren't really our thing," Dean dismisses, stuffing down the rest of the burger, licking his fingers for the last bit taste of fries and salt.
-"There is a reason we don't go to big name places like Los Angeles or New York.
+"Nah, big towns aren't really our thing," Dean dismisses, stuffing down the rest of the burger, licking his fingers for the last bit of taste of fries and salt.
+"There is a reason we don't go to big-name places like Los Angeles or New York.
 The loose ends can bite."

 Cas nods quietly.
 "I understand."

 Dean wipes his mouth as he finishes, and throws the used paper napkin on the plate, "Now, where are we?"

-Cas blinks, "We are in the Josie's Burger near Central Park."
+Cas blinks.
+"We are in Josie's Burger near Central Park."

 Dean tries to muffle the laugh and sigh that are fighting in his throat.
 "Yes, we are.
-I mean where are we on the case?"
+I mean, where are we on the case?"

 "Same as last night," Cas pulls out a piece of newspaper folded between the book pages, spreading it on the least oily corner of the table.
 The missing people notice takes half the page, and the page after that shows a photo of some local cemetery.
 The title reads "Death Earlier Than Birth."

-"That sure is an eye-catching title, I'll give you that," Dean nods at the flourishing inky letters, turning the paper one hundred and eighty degrees so he doesn't need to read upside down, "How many missing people so far?"
+"That sure is an eye-catching title, I'll give you that," Dean nods at the flourishing inky letters, turning the paper one hundred and eighty degrees so he doesn't need to read upside down.
+"How many missing people so far?"

-"Ten until yesterday, we don't know if there are more in the past twenty four hours."
-Cas answers.
+"Ten until yesterday, we don't know if there are more in the past twenty-four hours," Cas answers.

 "The earliest missing is a week ago."
 Dean checks the handwritten notes on the margin.
 They have managed to do some digging, but not enough to connect the dots yet.

-"About the same time when I came back."
-Cas says what's in both their minds.
+"About the same time when I came back," Cas says what's on both their minds.

 "You thinking what I'm thinking?"
 Dean says.
 Their eyes meet.